-Normally a database administrator creates the corresponding section in the dmconfig.ini file with a text editor before a database is created and the parameters take effect while creating that database.
-However, if DBMaker cannot find the section in dmconfig.ini while creating a database, it will automatically create a section in the first dmconfig.ini file found or in a new dmconfig.ini file, if not found.
-Therefore, a section for each database should always be found at startup time, if not found, DBMaker will return an error.
+Normally, before a database is created, a database administrator creates the corresponding section in the dmconfig.ini file using a text editor and the parameters take effect while creating that database.
+However, if DBMaker cannot find the section in dmconfig.ini while creating a database, it automatically creates a section in the first dmconfig.ini file found.
+If a dmconfig.ini file is not found then one is created containing the section for the new database Therefore, a section for each database should always be found at startup time, if not found, DBMaker will returns an error.